JeremyAnsel/xwa_hooks/xwa_hook_mission_objects/zip/readme.txt

 To hide meshes for a craft, create a file named "FlightModels\[Model]ObjectProfiles.txt" or create a section named "[ObjectProfiles]" in "FlightModels\[Model].ini".
 The format is:
 ProfileName = indices
 indices are a comma separated list.
+It contains integers and/or references to other profiles.
 See "ModelObjectProfiles.txt"

 In Skirmish, the default profile is "Skirmish".